Culminating project: Kinds of projects

 The high school graduation culminating project format varies from state to state and even school to school within the same state.
-Parents and guardians will have to check with their students specific school for their requirements.
+Parents and guardians have to check with their students specific school for their requirements.
 Typically the project consists of choosing a topic of interest, writing a research paper on that topic, having an experience directly related to the topic, keeping a journal of artifacts demonstrating your work, followed by the final step which is a presentation (US Dept of Education).

 The student usually presents the project to a panel consisting of 2-5 people typically made up of teachers, community members, faculty, and staff.
 However, some schools have student present to a panel of their peers.
 Schools and school districts have total discretion to format the process in a way that works best for their students and their school culture.